 The ODWC will provide fish for your pond if the following criteria are met:

-- Applicant has a current Oklahoma fishing license, even if otherwise exempt, and is the legal owner or lessee of the pond.
+- The applicant has a current Oklahoma fishing license, even if otherwise exempt, and is the legal owner or lessee of the pond.

 - Fish will not be provided for private ponds where a fishing fee is charged.

-- Application is signed and approved by the local game warden in the county where the pond is located.
-The pond owner must allow the warden to enter the property to examine the pond and check licenses of persons fishing the pond.
+- The application is signed and approved by the local game warden in the county where the pond is located.
+The pond owner must allow the warden to enter the property to examine the pond and check the licenses of persons fishing the pond.